l1m3r/tapas.io-phpDLer/README.md

  * download episodes marked as mature too.
  * add optional argument to put a comic specific identifier at the beginning of all filenames.
  * or generate that preamble from the comic name?
+ * give different return value depending if any (and how many) images/objects were downloaded.